peopleware/stylecop-msbuild-ppwcode/README.md

 ## License and Copyright

-Copyright 2014 by PeopleWare n.v.
+Copyright 2014 by [PeopleWare n.v.].

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.